 MARCELLA DI GARBO

 Nina Kanter graduated with distinction from the Royal Academy of Music, where she was awarded the Grabowsky Connell Prize, was a prize-winner in the Joan Chissell Schumann Lieder Competition and was a Josephine Baker Trust Artist.
 Nina is a Britten-Pears Young Artist, Opera Prelude Artist, and was an ENOA artist at Polish National Opera, following training with ENO and Glyndebourne.
-Opera highlights include Norma (RAM Opera Scenes); Santuzza Cavalleria Rusticana (Hampstead Garden Opera); Clorinda La Cenerentola & Erste Dame Die Zauberflöte (Lyric Opera Studio Weimar); Tatiana Eugene Onegin (Cambridge University Opera Society).
+Opera highlights include Santuzza Cavalleria Rusticana (Hampstead Garden Opera); Clorinda La Cenerentola & Erste Dame Die Zauberflöte (Lyric Opera Studio Weimar); Tatiana Eugene Onegin (Cambridge University Opera Society).

 JULIA PORTELA PIÑÓN

-Julia Portela Piñón is a young Spanish mezzo-soprano, currently studying a Master of Arts at the Royal Academy of Music under the guidance of Caitlin Hulcup, Yvonne Howard and Iain Ledingham.
+Julia Portela Piñón is a young Spanish mezzosoprano, currently studying a Master of Arts at the Royal Academy of Music under the guidance of Caitlin Hulcup, Yvonne Howard and Iain Ledingham.
 She has recently performed Mozart’s Requiem with the Lymington Choral Society, Falla’s The Three Cornered Hat with the Anstieg Symphony Orchestra and Bach’s Cantatas 24, 44 and 134 with the Academy Baroque Orchestra.
 Julia is honoured to be supported by the Josephine Baker Trust, through which she has obtained engagements such as a coming concert of Elgar’s Sea Pictures with the City of Cambridge Symphony Orchestra conducted by Robert Hodge and a performance of Bach’s St John Passion conducted by Jonathan Willcocks at the Leith Hill Music Festival.

-Russian Accompanist and Repetiteur Maya Soltan trained at the Moscow State conservatory and the Royal Academy of Music and National Opera Studio.
-She was awarded the Elena Gerhardt Accompanist’s prize and Bach Fund Award at the Royal Academy of Music and First prize at the North London Piano festival.
-She accompanied singers in prestigious masterclasses with Kiri Te Kanawa, Simon Keenlyside and the director of the Royal Opera House Kasper Holten.
-Recent highlights include collaborations with British Library, the Royal Academy of Music, National Opera Studio and Philarmonia Voices.
+Maya Soltan is a Russian pianist and a coach.
+She trained at the Moscow State conservatory, Royal Academy of Music and National Opera Studio.
+She was awarded the Elena Gerhardt Accompanist’s prize at the Royal Academy of Music and First prize at the North London Piano festival.
+Maya accompanied singers in masterclasses with Kiri Te Kanawa, Simon Keenlyside and Kasper Holten.
+Recent highlights include collaborations with Longborough Festival opera, British Library and Philarmonia Voices.